 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.

-Themes include webgpu, graphics, compute, visualization, ai, plus context from trailer, series, part, characters.
+Themes include webgpu, graphics, compute, visualization, ai, plus context from trailer, best, 2026, june.

 more like this